 Here are links to stories and articles published elsewhere.
+If you want to see what I’ve been thinking about as a psychotherapist, check out my professional website.

 Rosamond Wakes, FRiGG Issue 36, Spring 2012.
 “At her first birthday banquet, Rosamonde was cursed to death by one fairy and then, in another fairy’s attempt to counter the magic, Rosemonde was condemned to sleep a hundred years if she touched a spindle.
 When Rosamonde turned sixteen, the curse came true in its own form.
 Rosamonde appeared asleep, her body lying on silken covers in a room deep in her father’s castle.
 But instead of sleeping, she was cast into knowledge.
 She saw through others’ eyes, feeling what they felt, thinking what they thought, always knowing herself as a helpless observer.”